-Yet writing these gratitude posts became a habit, slowly morphing into a nightly journaling.
+Yet writing these gratitude posts became a habit, slowly morphing into a daily journaling.
 Reflecting on all the good things in the world right before bedtime made me feel good & relaxed.
 Sleeping better was only the beginning.

 Gratitude slowly invaded my daily life.
 It taught me to slow down, appreciate those simple yet often magic moments we’re too busy or preoccupied to notice.
 I started to really appreciate how things tasted, smelled, felt.
 I started to feel more alive, open to the beauty around me.
 It opened me up to the power of positive thinking and law of attraction (we attract that which we seek, and as I was seeking beauty I now saw it in the smallest things).

 Gratitude also exposed me to my faults, specifically my tendency to multitask, perfect and perform.
 Now that I saw my own contribution to chaos & disconnection in my life, I could change it – by changing specific behavior, approach or attitude.

 Empowered, I started making small, meaningful changes that made a huge impact.
 Instead of multitasking, I started focusing on doing one thing at the time, being fully present to that single experience, whether it was eating breakfast or really listening to my child without any distractions.
 Instead of perfecting, I started to let go, to stop at good enough, choosing “done” over “perfect”.
 Instead of performing, I started just being.